-Although the Peer Review Planning Section of the Bulletin lays out the specific items that should be included in each peer review plan, OMB does not specify the format that agencies should use, thereby giving agencies the flexibility to incorporate their agendas into existing egovernment and science planning initiatives.
-65 Ås such, some agencies house their peer review agendas within a research arm of the agency whereas others operate out of the office of the chief information officer or the policy and planning office.
-Some departments provide an integrated agenda across the agencies, 66 while other departments have chosen to have individual agencies host their own agendas.67 Furthermore, some agencies have chosen to provide a single agenda for both influential scientific information and highly influential scientific assessments, 68 while others provide two separate agendas.
-69 The Bulletin specifically requires that agencies provide
+Although the Peer Review Planning Section of the Bulletin lays out the specific items that should be included in each peer review plan, OMB does not specify the format that agencies should use, thereby giving agencies the flexibility to incorporate their agendas into existing e-government and science planning initiatives.64 As such, some agencies house their peer review agendas within a research arm of the agency whereas others operate out of the office of the chief information officer or the policy and planning office.
+Some departments provide an integrated agenda across the agencies,65 while other departments have chosen to have individual agencies host their own agendas.66 Furthermore, some agencies have chosen to provide a single agenda for both influential scientific information and highly influential scientific assessments,67 while others provide two separate agendas.68 The Bulletin specifically requires that agencies provide a link from the agenda to each document made public pursuant to the Bulletin, including the completed peer review report.
+Although some agencies routinely provide such links,69 agendas

-69 For instance, the agenda for the Department of Transportation
+64 For instance, the Environmental Protection Agency's incorporation with its science inventory project 65 For instance, the agenda for the Department of Transportation